NativeScript/docs/content/guide/shared-element-transitions.md

 description: Shared Element Transitions allow you to auto animate shared elements from one screen to the next allowing you to deliver smooth navigational experiences.
 ---

 When looking for ways to elevate user experience of your apps, Shared Element Transitions can help create associated movement of visuals throughout your app.
+They can even be used to create morphing effects between one component to another.

 ::: info Note
 The iOS platform has supported "Shared Element Transitions" via "tagging" of UIViews alongside the introduction of [UIViewControllerAnimatedTransitioning](UIViewControllerAnimatedTransitioning) protocol long time ago starting in iOS 7.